nikolailevshakov/scenario-examples-courses/Docker/publishing-ports/step3/text.md

-ssh to another host `node01`.
+Connect via SSH to the host named `node01`.

-Make a request to `controlplane:80` and to `controlplane:81`.
+Issue GET requests to both `controlplane:80` and `controlplane:81`.
-Controlplane is the hostname of the host where you just created containers.
+The hostname 'controlplane' refers to the host where you've recently set up containers.

 <br>